shapeintheglass/DanielleRandomizer/modinfo.md

 Settings:
 [list]
-[*]Randomize all items - Randomizes all items/props.
+[*]Randomize all items - Randomizes all items and props.
 Does not spawn story items early, or any hazardous items.
 [*]Randomize all enemies - Randomizes all typhon/corrupted operators.
 Does not spawn unkillable entities such as turrets or tentacles.
 Also randomizes friendly operators.
 [*]Randomize neuromods - Randomizes the neuromod skill tree within each category [*]All cosmetic randomizations - Randomizes bodies/voicelines/music/player model